ropensci/taxize/cran-comments.md

 ------

-This version adds some new features, and some bug fixes.
+This version includes one function with changed parameters; many improvements and bug fixes.

-Important: this version of taxize depends on the version of worrms just submitted to CRAN.

 Thanks!
 Scott Chamberlain